-Although hairstyles were continually changing in the past and will probably keep changing forever there have always been something special about long hair.
-Most of the women want to grow their hair and some of them do many things just to make it longer and thicker.
+Although hairstyles were continually changing in the past and will probably keep changing forever, there have always been something special about long hair.
+The magic of long hair.
+Most of the women want to grow their hair, and some of them do many things just to make it longer and thicker.
 The act of hair washing is no more only about cleaning your hair and scalp.
-It has become a special procedure not only for women with using moisturizers, hair masks or special hair treatments just to promote the most beautiful hair near by.
-This demand supports not only beauty industry but health industry as well given the fact that even special vitamins have been created to cover certain needs.
-They are called hair-vitamins.
+It has become a special procedure not only for women.
+Using moisturizers, hair masks or special hair treatments just to promote the most beautiful hair nearby.
+This demand supports not only beauty industry but health industry as well.
+Even special vitamins have been created to cover certain needs.
+They are hair-vitamins.

-As I mentioned the wonder of long and/or strong hair is not something for the 21th century.
+The wonder of long and/or strong hair is not something for the 21st century.
 Even ancient mythology tells miraculous stories about both humans and creatures having magical strength or belief in their hair.

-- Queen Berenice II of Egypt sacrified her long hair to Aphrodite beacuse she wanted her husband to return from the war.
-Given this offer was adressed to a Greek Goddes, the hair was stolen by an angry priest.
-To make a clear situation with no anger the main astronomer announced that Aphrodite accepted the offer and put it in the sky creating a cluster of stars.
+She sacrificed her long hair to Aphrodite beacuse she wanted her husband to return from the war.
+Given this offer was addressed to a Greek Goddess, the hair was stolen by an angry priest.
+To make a clear situation with no anger, the main astronomer announced that Aphrodite accepted the offer and put it in the sky creating a cluster of stars.

-- Sif, the wife of Thor had really long hair.
-It was reaching to the ground and its colour was like gold.
+The wife of Thor had really long hair.
+It was reaching to the ground, and its colour was like gold.
 One day Loki, the trickster God cut it off and took it away.
 The fury of Thor was so strong about it that Loki even asked the help of dwarves to weave threads of golden hair being longer than the stolen one was and took it to Thor to calm down his anger.

-- Judge Samson, the strongest man of all… increased his strength as his hair was growing and this magical power made him being able to destroy a whole temple by hands.
+The strongest man of all.
+He increased his strength as his hair was growing.
+This magical power made him being able to destroy a whole temple by hands.

 These brief stories show that people have always referred something magical to long hair from the far-past.
 Maybe this magic today is „just” being more attractive or a little special but long and strong hair is still widely desirable.